 I’m sharing how I use Trello to organize my social media schedule.
 You will need to determine your own schedule for what your goals are in terms of using social media.
 The template I’m providing is meant to be customized according to your goals and schedule.
 Volume and times listed in the cards should be customized.
 It is a starting point for you to get your social media into a consistent and planned strategy, instead of a little here and a little there.

 I have a short worksheet to get you started on customizing your schedule.
-If you want to learn more about crafting your strategy I highly recommend, Chloe West’s opt-in How To Create A Social Media Strategy.

 For more information on crafting a social media strategy: